 Introduction to Construction Project Management

-Construction project management is a different aspect of project management although it requires the primary management skills but also demands continuous monitoring over an environment which is quite certain to change with time.
-In a construction project, there is a number of factors which needs to be in line with each other to make the project stable.
+Construction project management is a different aspect of project management; although it requires primary management skills, but also demands continuous monitoring over an environment that is quite certain to change with time.
+In a construction project, there is a number of factors that need to be in line with each other to make the project stable.

-A project manager is the first person in this who will hear about the changes first and on the field also.
+A project manager is the first person who will hear about the changes first and on the field.
 Here we will see the different areas of CPM and what are the roles and responsibilities it offers.

 What is Construction Project Management (CPM)?

 Construction Project management can be defined as supervision, guidance, and regulation of a project from an early stage to its completion by maintaining effective communication within the project team.
 The main objective is to provide the client with a viable project under the given budget and timeline.
 The scope of CPM is also further divided into commercial, residential, industrial and heavy civil.

 Roles and Challenges as a Construction Project Manager

 The role of a construction manager is a challenging one and involves a lot of real-time management.
 Therefore, we will discuss here every aspect of the role.